data-integrations/google-cloud/docs/BigQueryTable-batchsink.md

 Temporary data will be deleted after it is loaded into BigQuery.
 If it is not provided, a unique bucket will be created and then deleted after the run finishes.

+**Create Partitioned Table**: Whether to create the BigQuery table with time partitioning.
+This value is ignored if the table already exists.
+* When this is set to true, table will be created with time partitioning.
+* When this is set to false, table will be created without time partitioning.

+**Partition Field**: Partitioning column for the BigQuery table.
+This should be left empty if the BigQuery table is an ingestion-time partitioned table.

+**Require Partition Filter**: Whether to create a table that requires a partition filter.
+This value is ignored if the table already exists.
+* When this is set to true, table will be created with required partition filter.
+* When this is set to false, table will be created without required partition filter.

 **Update Table Schema**: Whether the BigQuery table schema should be modified when it does not match the schema expected by the pipeline.
 * When this is set to false, any mismatches between the schema expected by the pipeline